 Edited from Chapter 10 South West Approaches…..

 A lot of information contained within these (personal contacts) books was quite `sensitive` but was given to journalists on the understanding that it was respected as confidential.
-In Cornwall, we all had the home number of Sir John Nott, the Defence Secretary who offered to resign after the Argentina invaded the Falklands.
+In Cornwall, we all had the home number of Sir John Nott, the Defence Secretary who offered to resign after Argentina invaded the Falklands.
 Nott was a local MP, representing St Ives from 1966 to 1983 when he stood down.
 In Lincolnshire, I had the phone number of the former Chief of the Air Staff, Air Chief Marshal Sir Michael Graydon, who lived near the county boundary.
 He agreed to an interview with me about the state of the RAF shortly after he retired from the service in 1997.
-Twenty years on, Sir Michael is still articulately expressing concern about the state of the RAF.
+More than twenty years on, Sir Michael is still articulately expressing concern about the state of the RAF.

-During my time at BBC Radio Oxford, we had some high profile Conservatives in our patch like Douglas Hurd (my MP in Witney) and Michael Heseltine who lived near Banbury but was Conservative MP for Henley-on-Thames.
+During my time at BBC Radio Oxford, we had some high profile Conservatives in our patch like Douglas Hurd (my MP in Witney) and Michael Heseltine who lived near Banbury but was Conservative MP for Henley-on-Thames (Ch 5).
 Airey Neave, who was Margaret Thatcher`s confidante and her Northern Ireland spokesman, was the MP for Abingdon.
 Neave, who was the first British officer to escape from Colditz prison in 1942, was assassinated by the Irish National Liberation Army in March 1979.
 They hid a device on his car which exploded a bomb as he drove up the ramp of Parliament`s underground car park.

 I got the last radio interview with Airey Neave.
 On Wednesday 28th March 1979, James Callaghan`s Labour Government lost a Vote of No Confidence and a general election was called which Margaret Thatcher went on to win.
-As the late reporter on that Wednesday, I had arranged to ring up some of our MPs to get their reaction to the Common`s vote.
+As the late reporter on that Wednesday, I had arranged to ring up some of our MPs to get their reaction to the Commons vote.
 I got Airey Neave on the line for a two minute recorded interview for the following morning`s Breakfast Show.
 Two days later Airey Neave was dead.

 Sometime around 1990, John Major came into BBC Radio Lincolnshire when he was Chancellor of the Exchequer.
 He was in Lincoln for a Tory constituency event and agreed to come in for an interview first.
 I did the `meet and greet` and later collected him from the studio and steered him to the manager`s office where he was offered a drink.
 A few years later as Prime Minister, he was frustrated by Euro-sceptics including the Lincolnshire MP Sir Richard Body, who rebelled against Major`s Europe policies.
 Major is reported to have said of the long-standing member for Holland with Boston: `Whenever I see him approaching, I hear the flapping of white coats.`